hoangduytran/blender-manual/manual/modeling/geometry_nodes/hair/index.rst

   Hair Nodes
 ##############

-Nodes focussed on generating or editing curves, typically used for hair.
+Nodes focused on generating or editing curves, typically used for hair.

 .. toctree::
    :maxdepth: 2